 Weill Cornell Medicine - Qatar

 RAM is on speaker panels for Eli Lilly, Novo Nordisk, and Pfizer; he is on advisory boards for Novo Nordisk and Pfizer.
-RAM is an author of a number of references cited in this monograph.
+RAM is an author of references cited in this topic.

 UA serves on advisory boards for Eli Lilly.